MLCGO/MLKAPS/examples/openblas/Readme.md

 ## Pre-requisites

+For this experiment, we assume you already have MLKAPS installed inside a virtualenv.

 ### Dependencies

 You must have a C++ compiler with OpenMP support, and an OpenMP-enabled version of OpenBLAS.
 We use cmake to search for `libopenblaso.so` to locate the library.